COVID-19 Announcement - SP Service Providers

 - All other gates with turnstiles will operate as exit points only.

-- All SP staff, students, service providers and visitors must use the TraceTogether–only SafeEntry (ToS) – TraceTogether App or token – for SafeEntry (SE) check-in when entering and leaving SP campus.
+- All SP staff, students, service providers and visitors must use the TraceTogether–only SafeEntry (ToS) – TraceTogether App or token – for SafeEntry (SE) check-in when entering SP campus and SE check-out when leaving SP campus.

 - For Dover MRT Station entrance, you must tap your staff card (if you have one) against the turnstiles in order to gain entry into campus.
 Otherwise you are to go through the visitor lane.